 The strategic plan, approved by the Board of Trustees and embraced by the college community, strengthens Wake Forest’s position as the nation’s premier “collegiate university.”
-“This is an exciting time for Wake Forest,” Dr. Hatch says.
-“We have a rare opportunity to integrate an undergraduate liberal arts tradition with the vitality of a research university.
+This approach to education integrates an undergraduate liberal arts tradition with the vitality of a research university.

 Dr. Hatch is an active leader in American higher education and in local and community affairs.
-He served on the board of the American Council on Education, and he is currently the chair of the Division I Board of Directors of the NCAA (announcement | profile).
-He is the immediate past chair of the board of directors of the National Association of Independent Colleges and Universities.
+He has served on the board of the American Council on Education and was Chair of the Division I Board of Directors of the NCAA.
+He is a past chair of the board of directors of the National Association of Independent Colleges and Universities.
+In 2014, the American Academy of Arts and Sciences elected Dr. Hatch among its newest members.
 He has also been very active in community development in Winston-Salem.
 A board member of the United Way of Forsyth County, he also served as Chairman of the 2010 United Way Campaign.

-Often described as affable, approachable and a lively conversationalist, Dr. Hatch has established a strong rapport with students; he can occasionally be found taking a coffee break with them at Starbuck’s in the Z. Smith Reynolds library or having lunch in the Pit.
+Often described as affable, approachable and a lively conversationalist, Dr. Hatch has established a strong rapport with students; he can occasionally be found taking a coffee break with them at Starbucks in the Z. Smith Reynolds library or having lunch in the Pit.
 He made an early positive impression when he arrived at his student-sponsored Inaugural Ball on the back of a motorcycle driven by the Demon Deacon.